Atlan raises $16M led by Insight Partners to build a collaboration hub for data-driven teams – TechCrunch

 “We are reimagining the human experience with data — why can’t data assets be shared as easily as sharing a link on Google Docs, or if Google Analytics can tell you usage on a website, why can’t we do the same for our data?” said Sankar.

-Teddie Wardi, Managing Director at Insight Partners, likened Atlan’s relevance to companies just as Figma is crucial to design teams and Github is important to engineering teams.
+Teddie Wardi, managing director at Insight Partners, likened Atlan’s relevance to companies just as Figma is crucial to design teams and GitHub is important to engineering teams.

 In an interview with TechCrunch, Sankar said more than 60% of Atlan’s clients today are in the U.S., and the market will be a big focus as the startup scales.
-She declined to reveal the number of clients the startup has amassed, but said the startup has grown 16X times in the last two quarters.
+She declined to reveal the number of clients the startup has amassed, but said the startup has grown 16X in the last two quarters.

-Some of its clients include giants such as Unilever, Scripps Health, Postman, and Techstyle, one of the world’s largest membership-based fashion firms with a diverse portfolio of brands including Fabletics, Savage X Fenty, JustFab, FabKids, and ShoeDazzle.
+Some of its clients include giants such as Unilever, Scripps Health, Postman and Techstyle, one of the world’s largest membership-based fashion firms with a diverse portfolio of brands including Fabletics, Savage X Fenty, JustFab, FabKids and ShoeDazzle.

 “As we rolled-out our modern data platform, we were looking for a product that made it easier to democratize our data and was less dependent on someone central answering each individual analyst’s questions on a one-off basis.
-Legacy solutions in the market were tailored to legacy systems and approaches where IT or a single data stewardship team owns the data,” said Danielle Boeglin Ragan, Vice President of Data & Analytics at Techstyle, in a statement.
+Legacy solutions in the market were tailored to legacy systems and approaches where IT or a single data stewardship team owns the data,” said Danielle Boeglin Ragan, vice president of Data & Analytics at Techstyle, in a statement.

 “Atlan was the only solution that was built for a collaborative, bottom-up approach.
-With native integrations with our modern analytics stack like Snowflake and Tableau, Atlan was very easy to set-up – we had all of our data sources flowing within the first day.”
+With native integrations with our modern analytics stack like Snowflake and Tableau, Atlan was very easy to set up — we had all of our data sources flowing within the first day.”

-The startup plans to deploy the fresh capital to expand its team of 40 people across marketing, sales, and customer success, said Banka.
+The startup plans to deploy the fresh capital to expand its team of 40 people across marketing, sales and customer success, said Banka.

 “Atlan has become a valuable resource for the data team to get context about data.
 In the long run, for our data democratization vision, we see the entire organization working towards analyzing the data and taking actions in a coherent, seamless fashion.
-Having Atlan in the mix of our toolchains opens the possibility of providing data context at scale, thereby enabling the entire org to be data aware and data driven.” said Prudhvi Vasa, Analytics Leader at Postman, in a statement.
+Having Atlan in the mix of our toolchains opens the possibility of providing data context at scale, thereby enabling the entire org to be data aware and data driven,” said Prudhvi Vasa, analytics leader at Postman, in a statement.